lloydchang/gitlab.wikimedia.org-repos-test-platform-catalyst-patchdemo/README.md

 * Run `sudo setup.sh`
 * Visit http://localhost in your browser

+For deployment on Wikmedia's Cloud VPS, read this [additional documentation](WMCS.md).

 FAQ
 ----
 ### Can you delete a wiki when you are done with it?